 Students must validate their schedules by the due date to avoid having their classes dropped.
 Validation is obtained by submitting payment, setting up a payment plan, and/or submitting all required financial aid paperwork.
 All forms of payment must cover semester charges.
-This process is conducted prior to each semester start.
-Due dates are indicated on the semester invoice or the funding plan students complete with the financial aid department.
-All check payments received by the Business Office must be in U.S. Currency.
+This process is conducted before each semester start.
+Due dates are indicated on the semester invoice, or the funding plan students complete with the Financial Aid department.
+All check payments received by the Business Office must be in U.S. currency.

-Counseling
+Counseling Center

-The University collaborates with Comprehensive Care Clinic and META Teletherapy to provide mental and emotional therapy services.

-Comprehensive Care Clinic is an Outpatient Mental Health Provider.
-They offer a wide array of services and convenient hours, including:
+The University collaborates with Kate Silverman Counseling, LLC and META Teletherapy to provide mental and emotional therapy services.
+Kate Silverman LMHC is an Outpatient Mental Health Provider offering a wide array of services and convenient hours, including:

-On Campus Services
+On-Campus Services

-- Individual Psychotherapy
+- Individual Psychotherapy (in person and teletherapy available)

-- Trauma Focused Therapy
+- Trauma-Focused Therapy and EMDR

 - Cognitive Behavioral Therapy

 - Dialectical Behavioral Therapy

 - Family Therapy and Education

-Off Campus Services
+Off-Campus Services